-You can see that even with the exchange fee and trading commission that totalled $13, using Norbert’s Gambit currency conversion method is still well worth it.
+You can see that even with the exchange fee and trading commission that totaled $13, using Norbert’s Gambit currency conversion method is still well worth it.

-Bear in mind that this strategy can also work backwards, from USD to CAD, and with any other currency pair that share a common ETF.
+Bear in mind that this strategy can also work backward, from USD to CAD, and with any other currency pair that share a common ETF.

 Everything Else About The Norbert’s Gambit

 There are a few nuggets of information you must have in mind before going ahead with this.